-High fat and high cholesterol are the main causes of cardiovascular disease.
-Cholesterol in the liver is metabolized by the human body and converted into bile acid.
-The bile acid reaches the small intestine to digest fat, and then the bile acid is absorbed by the small intestine back to the liver and converted into cholesterol.
 Dietary fiber can form a gelatinous substance in the small intestine to surround bile acid.
-The bile acid surrounded by dietary fiber cannot be absorbed back to the liver through the small intestine wall, but is excreted through the digestive tract.
+The bile acid surrounded by dietary fiber cannot be absorbed back to the liver through the small intestine wall but is excreted through the digestive tract.
 Therefore, in order to digest the food that continuously enters the small intestine, the liver can only absorb the cholesterol in the blood to supplement the consumed bile acid, thereby reducing the cholesterol in the blood, which is conducive to reducing coronary heart disease and stroke caused by high cholesterol.
-The incidence of disease.

-Cancer epidemiological studies have shown that dietary fiber or fiber-rich food intake is negatively correlated with risk factors for colon cancer, vegetable intake is negatively correlated with colorectal cancer risk factors, and cereals are positively correlated.
-The occurrence of the two types of cancer is mainly related to the long stay of carcinogens in the intestine and long-term contact with the intestinal wall.
+Cancer epidemiological studies have shown that dietary fiber or fiber-rich food intake is negatively correlated with risk factors for colon cancer.
+The occurrence of this type of cancer is mainly related to the long stay of carcinogens in the intestine and long-term contact with the intestinal wall.
 Increasing the fiber content in the diet reduces the concentration of carcinogens.
 In addition, dietary fiber has the effect of stimulating bowel movements, and the contact time of carcinogens with the intestinal wall is greatly shortened.
 However, further research is needed to draw a positive conclusion.